apiflask/apiflask/docs/openapi.md

 ```

 If you don't like this blueprint-based tagging system, surely you can do it manually.
-You can pass a list of tag names to the the configuration variable `TAGS`:
+You can pass a list of tag names to the configuration variable `TAGS`:

 ```python
 app.config['TAGS'] = ['foo', 'bar', 'baz']